AndyBRoswell/basic_struts/README.md

 ## Edit Configurations for Debugging and Running

-On the right-top corner of the IDE, enter "Edit Configurations...".
+On the top right corner of the IDE, enter "Edit Configurations...".

 Create a new config, select the proper version of Tomcat (in this example, 9.0.55).